flcnanolab/flcnanolab.github.io/index.md

 # Fort Lewis College Nano Lab

 Welcome to the Fort Lewis College Nano Lab!
 We are a student-driven research group focused on nanofabrication, nanomaterials, and nanotechnology led by Dr. Jeff Jessing.
-Our lab manager is Sahra Genc.
+Our lab managers are Sahra Genc and Leif Gislason.
 We are located in Sitter Family Hall Building at Fort Lewis College in Durango, Colorado.

 ## About This Site